R2D2-08/ssltasks/README.md

 - To run [app1](https://do.edvinbasil.com/ssl/app) and [issslopen](https://gitlab.com/tellmeY/issslopen), I created a non-privileged user 'webapprunner' with the password 'webapprunner'.
 - To print ```/server1/``` for ```https://x.ssl.airno.de/server1/```, I added a block inside the configuration file that redirects traffic from port 443 on the host with the url "/*" to port 8008 on the localhost.
 Similarlly, to print ```/``` for ```https://x.ssl.airno.de/server2/```, I added a block to specifically redirect traffic from port 443 on the host with the url "/server2/*" to port 8008 on the localhost.
 - The same block-based redirection logic was used to redirect traffic from port 443 on the host with the url "/sslopen*" to port 3000 on the localhost for the "issslopen" app.
-- Since all of these redirect only https requests to their relevant proxy 'servers', I added an additional block inside the configuration file to enforce the upgradation of all http connections to https connections.
+- Since all of these redirect only https requests to their relevant proxy 'servers', I added an additional block inside the configuration file to enforce the upgradation of all http requests to https requests.
+- The token I appeneded to the list of tokens in the .env file is ```SSL-Admin:thetokenoftheadmin```.
   - Note that, to allow https traffic I generated a self signed certificate following this [tutorial](https://stackoverflow.com/questions/10175812/how-can-i-generate-a-self-signed-ssl-certificate-using-openssl).

 ## Task 6:
 - When running the security script ```sudo mysql_secure_installation``` after installing mariadb, an option allows you to disable remote login with a simple yes or no, so I used that to disable remote login.
 - I created a user named 'this_user' with the password 'this_user' with minimal options to interact with the ```secure_onboarding``` database.
-- The backups for the database are stored using a cron job that executes a script regularly.
+- The backups for the database are created and stored using a simple script that is automated using a cron job that executes everyday.
 The backups are stored in ```/var/backups/db```.

 ## Task 7:
 - Firstly, I installed wireguard on both the client and server (I used my personal laptop as the client).
-- Generated the public keys in both the client and server.
+- I then generated the public keys in both the client and server.
 - Then for the server, I wrote the VPN configuration in ```/etc/wireguard/wg0.conf```.
-- To allow traffic to be tunnelled from the client to the server, they must be aware of each other, hence, I added the public keys of clients under the [Peer] header and the public key of the server in the client's configuration file.
+- To allow traffic to be tunnelled from the client to the server, they must be aware of each other, hence, I added the public key of my laptop (the client) under the [Peer] header and the public key of the server in the client's configuration file.
-- For the client(s) write the configuration in the same directory (```user.conf```).
+- For the client(s), I wrote the configuration in the same directory in the file: (```user.conf```).
 There I specified the public IP address of the server along with the server's wireguard public key as mentioned above.
+- I've attached all the necessary files to configure an 'admin client' as requested for in the tasks' document.

 ## Task 8:
-- Once docker is set up, after installation, the Dockerfile is used to build a container that will be proxied http traffic from the server which inturn will be forwarded to the localhost, which is hosting the portfolio (I'm not entirely sure if what I just stated is entirely true in terms of the terminology).
+- After installing docker, enabling it using systemctl and testing it, I transferred a veryyy basic HTML only portfolio website to a volume I created.
+- I then set up a systemd service by following [this tutorial](https://documentation.suse.com/smart/systems-management/html/systemd-setting-up-service/index.html).
+As specified in the now set-up systemd service, a new container is run everytime the container crashes or the system reboots.
+The container is configured in the same ```portfolio.server``` file to pull alpine and mount the previously cerated volume at the directory: ```/usr/share/nginx/html``` to serve the portfolio content.
+- The hosts' nginx configuration file is modified to include an additional block that is responsible for redirecting all https traffic with the url ```/portfolio``` to port 8080 on the host that is bound to port 80 on the container.
+- Since the docker volume exists on the hosts file system under the ```/var/lib/docker/volumes``` directory, I changed the access and permissions of the desired volume here.

 ## Task 9:
+- Created the network ```ansible-net```.
+This is the network all the containers will be working inside of.
 - I wrote 2 Dockerfiles, one for the control node and another for all the target nodes.
-Following this, I used docker to build 3 containers (1 control, 2 target).
-I then 'went' into the control node and wrote a basic playbook to accomplish the tasks mentioned under 9.1 in the tasks document.
+Both of these pull Ubuntu and install a couple of dependencies.
+- I then built the control-node image and the target-node image from these Dockerfiles.
+But, building this image in the server crashed it multiple times... with less than half of available RAM left to build an image whose size itself was close to 1 GB, I figured I had no option other than to simply not build and run these containers on the server.
+So, I built and ran them on my laptop.
+- I first generate a ssh key-pair using ```ssh-keygen```.
+Inspecting the network, I use the local IP addresses of the target containers to copy the public key of the control container into them using ```ssh-copy-id```.
+I can now freely ssh in and out of the target containers.
+- Next, I wrote an ```inventory.ini``` file to specify the details of the target_nodes.
+I also wrote a simple ```playbook.yml``` file to ping the targets, check the free disk space of the targets and print the latter & show the uptime + display it. [source](https://spacelift.io/blog/ansible-playbooks)